garden-io/garden/docs/reference/commands.md

 Deletes a running environment.

-This will trigger providers to clear up any deployments in a Garden environment and reset it.
-When you then run `garden init`, the environment will be reconfigured.
+This will delete all services in the specified environment, and trigger providers to clear up any other resources and reset it.
+When you then run `garden init` or `garden deploy`, the environment will be reconfigured.

 This can be useful if you find the environment to be in an inconsistent state, or need/want to free up resources.